Please also see the general information on Illumina sequencing as well as the comprehensive Sample/Library Requirements Table.

 Scheduling

 Once your library, or library raw material, is ready, you should deliver it as soon as possible to get the next available slot in the queue.
 Runs occur as we fill up flow cells, and the timing on this can vary depending on service type and Core activity.
-For MiSeq runs the turnaround time is typically five to ten days, while you should allow two to four weeks for NovaSeq sequencing; allow an extra four weeks for library prep if requested.
+For MiSeq runs the turnaround time is typically five to ten days, while you should allow two to four weeks for NovaSeq sequencing; allow an extra eight to ten weeks for library prep if requested.

 Sample/Library Storage Policy